 A Side of Paint

 Keeping your siding intact and damage free will not only make your siding last longer (obviously), but it will keep water from intruding and rotting out the wood underneath.
 The culprits: chipped or cracked paint, mossy buildup and dirt.
 Getting rid of these nuisances can be accomplished with a variety of levels of service, including pressure washing, scraping and sanding.
-Then cover the bare wood with a primer and high-quality exterior paint product, thereby sealing you exposed wood from the elements and making your house all shiny and fresh and new.
+Then cover the bare wood with a primer and high-quality exterior paint product, thereby sealing your exposed wood from the elements and making your house all shiny, fresh and new.

 Like mother always said, laundry is easier when you don't wait until all your clothes are dirty.
 The same is true with yard management.
 Get a jump on things now that the weather is warming up so you don't find yourself starting summer with overgrown plants, trees, and shrubs.
 Trim shrubs, plants and trees, and inspect for broken branches and remove them.
 Not only will your plant look better, it will be healthier.
 Keep branches and limbs at least one foot away from the walls of your home.
 This will discourage insects and bugs from using them as a bridge to infest your home.
 Clear debris and dead plants out of your plant beds.
 This goes for your lawn as well.
 Rake dead leaves and thatch off your lawn.
 This will remove impediments to new grass growth.
 Although you probably fertilized in the fall, you should lightly fertilize in the spring.
-Don't overdo it though; Too much fertilizer in the spring can cause more harm than good.
-And if you have problems with weeds and crab grass, apply a pre-emergent herbicide to knock them out before they become a problem.
+Don't overdo it though: too much fertilizer in the spring can cause more harm than good.
+And if you have problems with weeds and crab grass apply a pre-emergent herbicide to knock them out before they become a problem.

 Do you always seem to find new cracks in your concrete or asphalt surfaces like your driveway, foundation or sidewalks?
 These could be caused a number of ways, including minor settling, the freeze-thaw cycle and tree roots.
 Determine the reason for the crack or damage before you start any repairs.
-No sense in fixing the symptom; Fix the cause too.
+No sense in just fixing the symptom; fix the cause too.
 Most cracks are caused by moisture freezing and thawing.
 Water will seep into your concrete work and expand when temperatures drop to the freezing point.
 As that water freezes, it expands and creates cracks.
 Some cracks can be repaired by using the "do-it-yourself" technique.
 You can employ patching materials and fillers designed for asphalt and concrete surfaces to fix the damaged areas.
 This will preserve your concrete work and put a stop to further damage.
 Some other cracks and damage are so extensive that hiring a professional to fix or replace your concrete work is the best idea.